CFSS-MACSS/course-site/content/homework/machine-learning/index.md

 # Overview

-Due by 11:59pm on November 1st.
+Due by 11:59pm on July 13.

 # Accessing the `hw07` repository

-Go [here](https://github.coecis.cornell.edu/cis-fa22) and find your copy of the `hw07` repository.
+Go [here](https://classroom.github.com/a/ZuGDMiSQ) and find your copy of the `hw07` repository.
 It follows the naming convention `hw07-<USERNAME>`.
 Clone the repository to your computer.

 # Part 1: Student debt